benlue/soar/README.md

 #SOAR
 ## What Is SOAR
-SOAR (Simple Object Adapter for Relational data) is a relational database access tool.
+SOAR (Simple Object Adapter for Relational database) is a relational database access tool.
 It allows developers to access database with/as Javascript objects.
-It also allows developers to have precise control of how database is accessed.
+It also gives back developers the power to precisely control how database is accessed.
 SOAR offers some benefits of ORM and tries to avoid its overhead and problems.

 ## Why SOAR
-Most developers would agree it's not a good idea to compose SQL inside programs.
+Most developers would agree it's not a good idea to compose SQL statements inside programs.
 It's tedious and error-prone.
 So there comes ORM which was intended to provide a cleaner programming model.
 Unfortunately, ORM could turn into a monster if the DB schema is full of references.

 Maybe what developers need is just a light-weight solution to harness SQL.
 Consider a DB access tool with the following feaures: